-Artslaunch: Free Family Event in Miami
+ArtsLaunch: Free Family Event in Miami

 "We've partnered with Big Bus, and were going to have an excursion out in the neighborhoods of Overtown and Little Haiti, Miami.
 Again this is all completely free", said Goldberg.

 This is the fourth year of the festival.
+For more information about ArtsLaunch— head to http://arshtcenter.org